The Container-Native Home Server

 zone has a read-write view of

-system access limits the impact of a security intrustions or operator error.
+system access limits the impact of security intrusions or operator errors.

 Containers I’m running